nskoro/WheelFitness/README.md

-# WheelFitness
+# CodeFit
-This repository holds the code for the "WheelFitness" mobile app.
-This is an applicaiton implemented with the Ionic cross-patform framework.
+This repository holds the code for the "CodeFit" mobile game app.
+This is an application implemented with the Ionic cross-patform framework.
 Application code has been implemented in CSS, HTML, and JavaScript.
 We have tested the application running on both iOS and Android devices.

+You can download the unofficial Android app here - > [Android App](https://drive.google.com/drive/folders/0B91-7NFLpAiydHNBRVBvNTU2cGM?usp=sharing)

+The official game will be avaiable on iTunes App Store and Google Play Store.

 ## Project Structure
 * `UI/` - Contains all application code